-To remove, slide it to the rear using the tab.
+To remove, slide it to the side using the tab.
 Pull it down and out.

 To clean the grease filter, soak it and then swish it around in hot water and detergent.
-Don't use ammonia or ammonia products because they will darken the metal.
+Don't use ammonia or ammonia products because it will darken the metal.
 Light brushing can be used to remove embedded dirt.

 Rinse, shake and let it dry before replacing.

-To replace, slide the filter in the frame slot on the back of the opening.
-Pull up and to the front to lock into place.
+To replace, slide the filter in the frame slot on the left side of the opening.
+Pull up and to the right to lock into place.